iamcest/covid19-slides/covid-19-cxh-slides.md

 #

-- Important to escalate early (if pt is for escalation) and requiring increase respiratory support and/or multiple organ support
+- Important to escalate early and discuss with ICU (if appropriate according to ceiling of care) and if requiring increasing respiratory and/or multiple organ support

 #

-- Important to use appropriate PPE (we can't look after our patients if don't look after ourselves), to not be at work if you, or someone in your household, shows symptoms (follow PHE and local guidelines). important to check if you should be at work or not if you're pregnant, have a pre-existing medical condition, or take immunosuppressants.
+- Important to use appropriate PPE (we can't look after our patients if don't look after ourselves), to not be at work if you, or someone in your household, shows symptoms consistent with COVID-19 (follow PHE and local guidelines). important to check if you should be at work or not if you're pregnant, have a pre-existing medical condition, or take immunosuppressants.

 # Useful contacts